elixir-nx/nx/exla/README.md

   * EXLA
     * Make sure you use `:exla` as a `:github` dependency and not as a `:path` dependency to avoid rebuilds
   * Bazel
-    * Use `bazel --version` to check your Bazel version, make sure you are using v3.1
+    * Use `bazel --version` to check your Bazel version, make sure you are using v3.7.2
     * Most binaries are also available on [Github](https://github.com/bazelbuild/bazel/releases)
     * It can also be installed with `asdf`:
       * asdf plugin-add bazel
-      * asdf install bazel 3.1.0
+      * asdf install bazel 3.7.2
-      * asdf global bazel 3.1.0
+      * asdf global bazel 3.7.2
+  * GCC
+    * You may have issues with newer and older versions of GCC.
+TensorFlow builds are known to work with GCC versions between 7.5 and 9.3.
+If your system uses a newer GCC version, you can install an older version and tell Bazel to use it with `export CC=/path/to/gcc-{version}` where version is the GCC version you installed.
   * ElixirLS on VSCode
     * Make sure that your Python installation is available globally, as ElixirLS won't know how to activate Python